This is the README from the

 - a max quantity.

-- a number of voting units to associate with each unit within the tier.
+- optionally, a number of voting units to associate with each unit within the tier, with onchain historical records.

-- a reserved rate, allowing a proprtion of units within the tier to be minted to a pre-programmed beneficiary.
+- optionally, a reserved rate allowing a proportion of units within the tier to be minted to a pre-programmed beneficiary.

-- URI, overridable by a URI resolver that can return dynamic values for each unit with the tier.
+- a token URI, overridable by a URI resolver that can return dynamic values for each unit with the tier.

-- the ability for the contract's owner to mint tokens from the tier on demand.
+- optionally, the ability for the contract's owner to mint tokens from the tier on demand.

 - if the tokens within the tier can have transfers paused on a per-funding-cycle basis, or if they must always remain transferable.